gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Establishment of a Protected Association {#establishment-procedure}

-An SCTP Endpoint acting as initiator willing to create a Protected association shall send to the remote peer an INIT chunk containing the Protected Association parameter (see {{protectedassoc-parameter}}) where all the supported Protection Engines are listed, given in
+An SCTP Endpoint acting as initiator willing to create a protected association shall send to the remote peer an INIT chunk containing the Protected Association parameter (see {{protectedassoc-parameter}}) where all the supported Protection Engines are listed, given in